-As financial socialization requires parents to talk, discuss and model activities related to money, parent must be comfortable with the subject on money.
-Generally, there appears to be a veil of secrecy on the subject of money, and it is not surprising that many are not comfortable to talk about money openly and this includes parents (Atwood, 2012).
-In an earlier study, Furnham (2001) has revealed that while parents agree the importance of discussing the subject of money with children, many parents expressed uncertainty on whether to talk about financial issues such as income, family budget and purchasing decisions with their children.
-Romo (2011) explained that parents do not want to burden their children with family's financial matters and discussion on money is on need basis only.
-In other studies, Almsgeest (2014) and Romo (2014), found that parents do not openly talk about issues such as amount of income earned, debts or financial difficulties to their children.
-Almgeest (2014) explained that one of the reasons is that money is considered a taboo topic as it is strongly linked to self-esteem and measurement of success.
-Some parents keep money as a private issue just as how they were raised while some parents breakaway from the secrecy of money experience which they grew up with and choose to be more open with their children on financial issues (Romo 2011).
-The latter do so because they believed that it is beneficial for their children to understand about money through them.
-Hence, whether parents perceive money as taboo or otherwise, may influence types and level of financial socialization activities in the family.
+As financial socialisation requires parents to talk, discuss and model activities related to money, parents must be comfortable with the subject of money.
+Generally, there appears to be a veil of secrecy on the subject of money, and it is not surprising that many are not comfortable to talk about money openly, and this includes parents (Atwood 2012).
+In an earlier study, Furnham (2001) revealed that while parents agree on the importance of discussing the subject of money with children, many parents expressed uncertainty on whether to talk about financial issues such as income, family budget and purchasing decisions with their children.
+Romo (2011) explained that parents do not want to burden their children with family's financial matters, and discussion on money is on a needs basis only.
+In other studies, Alsemgeest (2014) and Romo (2014) found that parents do not openly talk about issues such as the amount of income earned, debts or financial difficulties to their children.
+Alsemgeest (2014) explained that one of the reasons is that money is considered a taboo topic as it is strongly linked to self-esteem and the measurement of success.
+Some parents keep the money as a private issue, just as how they were raised, while some parent's breakaway from the secrecy of money experience which they grew up with and choose to be more open with their children on financial issues (Romo 2011).
+The latter do so because they believe that it is beneficial for their children to understand money through them; hence, whether parents perceive money as taboo or otherwise may influence the types and level of financial socialisation activities in the family.

 According to Conger, Conger and Martin (2010), financial strain experienced by parents influences the development of children.
-Furthermore, the psychological distress caused by financial stress have adverse effects on parental relationship and may cause problems in parenting.
-This is supported by Ponnet et al, (2013) who found that financial stress can affect inter-parental conflict and similarly, Rusu et al. (2017) have also found that economic strain can affect marital relationship and instability.
-Such conflict between parents may affect the financial socialization style and activities that take place in the family.
+Furthermore, the psychological distress caused by financial stress has adverse effects on parental relationships and may cause problems in parenting.
+This finding is supported by Ponnet et al. (2016), who found that financial stress can affect inter-parental conflict, and similarly, Rusu et al. (2018) have also found that economic strain can affect marital relationships and instability.
+Such conflict between parents may affect the financial socialisation style and activities that take place in the family.

-The insights drawn from literature discussed above provide the scope for the analysis of this paper on the relationship between parents' characteristics, family structure and parent's financial experience and family financial socialization activities.
+The insights drawn from the literature discussed above provide the scope for the analysis of this article on the relationship between parents' characteristics, family structure, parents' financial experience and family financial socialisation activities.